-When she was introduced to the world of obedience training of dogs, long ago, the normally accepted methods were very hands-on.
+When she was introduced to the world of obedience training of dogs, so very long ago, the normally accepted methods were very hands-on.
 These were in the days of what you might call ‘pull-and-push’ training.
 Today it is a different story.
-The dogs are lured into a response and rewarded for the desired behaviour, making it far less stressful for both dogs and their handlers.
+The dogs are lured into the required behaviour and rewarded for the desired response, making it far less stressful for both dogs and their owners.

 In this third edition of ‘Training Without Tears’ some of the wording has been updated in the hope that it will further clarify how to use the kindly methods of inducement.
 Certain photos have been added for the same reason.

 Lynne begs your forgiveness for emotionally indulging herself with many of the photos.
 Whilst some are of her current dogs, many are of dogs from years ago and they evoke special memories for her.